Rudrabha/Lip2Wav/README.md

+Update: In case you are looking for Wav2Lip, it is in https://github.com/Rudrabha/Wav2Lip
 # Lip2Wav

 *Generate high quality speech from only lip movements*.
 This code is part of the paper: _Learning Individual Speaking Styles for Accurate Lip to Speech Synthesis_ published at CVPR'20.